CUBRID/cubrid-manual/en/sql/query/show.rst

 .. note::

-    Fence key is virtual key added to a leaf node to help operate the B-tree index.
+    Fence key is a virtual key added to a leaf node to help operate the B-tree index.

 The following shows the examples of this syntax.